-If you want to find out how to repair your credit yourself, a simple online search will be a good place to start.
+If you want to find out how to repair your credit yourself, we have a guide for that.

-Some government agencies recommend you take steps to repair your own credit.
-The Federal Trade Commission that says, right on their website, you can potentially save your money instead of going to a credit repair agency.
+The Federal Trade Commission notes you can potentially save your money instead of going to a credit repair agency.

 Canada’s Office of Consumer Affairs says: “No credit repair company can do anything you can’t do for yourself.”

-An essential part of repairing your credit is educating yourself.
-This is the only way to ensure that once your credit is fixed, you have the tools to take control of your credit report and score.
+However, an essential part of repairing your credit is educating yourself.
+This is the only way to ensure you have the tools to take control of your credit report and score once your credit is fixed.

 Spotting Credit Repair Scams

 Here are a few things a credit repair company cannot promise to do (no matter what they advertise):

 - Boost your credit score by a certain number of points

-- Remove a negative report that is accurate
+- Remove a negative item that is accurate

-- Get you a loan without knowing the specifics of your case
+- Help you receive a loan without knowing the specifics of your case

 - Guarantee your credit score will improve